Engineering Technology (ET)

 Concepts needed to understand data, communications, and networking are presented in this course.
 The principles associated with data communication, transmission media, interfaces, error control, flow control, synchronization, circuit switching, and packet switching are investigated.

-P: ET 250 or concurrent enrollment
+P: ET 250 with a C or higher

 ET 360.
 Project Management.
 3 Credits.

 This course presents an overview of project management with an emphasis on engineering projects.
 Topics include pre-construction planning, project scheduling systems, critical path management, risk and effects analysis, and failure models.